 Who Should Attend?

-This course is intended for individuals who have the responsibility for ensuring compliance with requirements in the pharmacopoeias, and is broadly applicable to the global bio/pharmaceutical industry, including innovator, generic, biotechnology, consumer-care and related industries.
+This course is intended for those responsible for ensuring compliance of excipients with the pharmacopoeias and regulatory authorities, and is applicable to pharmaceutical and excipient manufacturers and excipient distributors within the OTC, generic, innovator, biotechnology, consumer-care, and related industries.
 This course will benefit individuals in:

 • Compendial affairs

 • R&D/product development/Formulation/Method development

 • Product management/marketing

 Co-sponsored by IPEC-Americas

 and The Center for Professional Advancement (CfPA); partners in training and education (T&E).